zhenrong-wang/hpc-now/README.md

 ### **Step 3.
 Run the build script :**

-    For Microsoft Windows users: .\make_windows.bat build
-    For GNU/Linux Distro users : ./make_linux.sh build
+- For **Microsoft Windows**: `.\make_windows.bat build`
+- For **GNU/Linux Distro** : `./make_linux.sh build`
-    For macOS users            : ./make_darwin.sh build
+- For **macOS (Darwin)**   : `./make_darwin.sh build`

-If everything goes well, the binaries will be built to the 'build' folder.
+If everything goes well, the binaries will be built to the `build` folder.

 ## 3.2 Run

 ### **Step 1.
 Run the installer (Administrator or root privilege is required):**

-- For **Microsoft Windows** users:
+- For **Microsoft Windows** :

-    Open a cmd prompt as Administrator:
+    Step 1.
+Open a Command Prompt **as Administrator**:

-        Type 'cmd' in the search box
+        - Type 'cmd' in the search box
-        Right click on the icon of the Command Prompt Select 'Run as Administrator'
+        - Right click on the icon of the Command Prompt
+        - Select 'Run as Administrator'

-    Change the direcroty to the 'build' folder:
+    Step 2.
+Change direcroty to the `build` folder:

+    Suppose your local repo path is `c:\users\public\hpc-now`, then the command should be:

-    `cd YOUR_PATH_TO_THE_BUILD_FOLDER`
+    `cd c:\users\public\hpc-now\build`

+    Step 3.
 Run the command below:

+    Suppose your installer version code is 0.2.1, hpcopr version code is 0.2.1, then the command should be:

-    `.\installer-win-INSTALLER_VERSION_CODE.exe install --hloc hpcopr-win-HPCOPR_VERSION_CODE.exe --cloc now-crypto-win.exe`
+    `.\installer-win-0.2.1.exe install --hloc hpcopr-win-0.2.1.exe --cloc now-crypto-win.exe`

-- For **GNU/Linux Distro** users:
+- For **GNU/Linux Distros** :

+    Suppose your installer version code is 0.2.1, hpcopr version code is 0.2.1, then the command should be:

-    `sudo ./installer-lin-INSTALLER_VERSION_CODE.exe install --hloc hpcopr-lin-HPCOPR_VERSION_CODE.exe --cloc now-crypto-lin.exe`
+    `sudo ./installer-lin-0.2.1.exe install --hloc hpcopr-lin-0.2.1.exe --cloc now-crypto-lin.exe`

-- For **macOS** users:
+- For **macOS(Darwin)**:

+    Suppose your installer version code is 0.2.1, hpcopr version code is 0.2.1, then the command should be:

-    `sudo ./installer-dwn-INSTALLER_VERSION_CODE.exe install --hloc hpcopr-dwn-HPCOPR_VERSION_CODE.exe --cloc now-crypto-dwn.exe`
+    `sudo ./installer-dwn-0.2.1.exe install --hloc hpcopr-dwn-0.2.1.exe --cloc now-crypto-dwn.exe`

-Please replace the `INSTALLER_VERSION_CODE` and `HPCOPR_VERSION_CODE` to the actual codes of your build.
+**IMPORTANT**: Please replace the sample version code `0.2.1` with the real code of your own build.

-Please keep the window open for the next step.
+**IMPORTANT**: Please keep the window open for the next step.

 ### **Step 2.
 Run the hpcopr.exe:**

+The `hpcopr.exe` is designed to be executed by the dedicated system os user named `hpc-now`, which has been created by the installer in the last step.

+In order to run the `hpcopr.exe`, you'll need to set a password and switch to that user.
+See the stpes below:

-- For Microsoft Windows users:
+- For **Microsoft Windows**:

     - Set a password for the user 'hpc-now' : `net user hpc-now YOUR_COMPLEX_PASSWORD`
     - Run a new cmd window as 'hpc-now'     : `runas /savecred /user:mymachine\hpc-now cmd`
     - Run the main program 'hpcopr.exe'     : `hpcopr envcheck`

-- For GNU/Linux Distros users:
+- For **GNU/Linux Distros**:

     - Set a password for the user 'hpc-now' : `sudo passwd hpc-now`
     - Switch to the user 'hpc-now'          : `su hpc-now`
     - Run the main program 'hpcopr.exe'     : `hpcopr envcheck`

-- For macOS users:
+- For **macOS(Darwin)**:

     - Set a password for the user 'hpc-now' : `sudo dscl . -passwd /Users/hpc-now YOUR_COMPLEX_PASSWORD`
     - Switch to the user 'hpc-now'          : `su hpc-now`
     - Run the main program 'hpcopr.exe'     : `hpcopr envcheck`

-Several extra packages (around 400 MB) will be download and installed.
+Several extra packages (around 500 MB) will be download and installed.
 This process may needs minutes (depending on your local network connectivity).

 ## 3.3 Basic Workflow

-In order to use and manage HPC on the cloud with HPC-NOW, please follow the workflow:
+In order to use and manage HPC in the cloud with HPC-NOW, please follow the workflow:

 - Import a cloud credential - a keypair or key file (**`hpcopr new-cluster ...`**) -->
 - Initialize a new cluster (**`hpcopr init ...`**) -->